 What is Xanax?

 According to the National Health Statistics Reports from 2014–2016, benzodiazepines were prescribed at approximately 65.9 million office-based physician visits.
-The rates for women being prescribed the drug were also higher than the men (at 34 visits per 100 women).
+The rates for women prescribed the drug were also higher than the men (at 34 visits per 100 women).

 Side Effects of Mixing Xanax and Alcohol